christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 The free forces of Ida Viru, as well as the Brastwa PMC Group

-_Balanced force with a huge, but old pool of equipment._
+_Ragtag force with a huge, but old pool of equipment.
+Insurgent infantry sections and PMC formation with more modern equipment._

 [NSPR Roster](/factions/NSPR%20Volunteer%20Rifle%20Contingent.md)